 All of TSC’s maintenance technicians went through training before operating on the vehicles in order to learn how the Roush CleanTech fuel injection systems work and how to drain the tank in order to change the fuel pump.
 However, Fidler noted that the training was very simple, and he liked that the district did not have to make any adjustments to garaging or maintenance facilities to accommodate the alternative fuel.

 “We service both our propane and diesel buses in the same area,” Fidler explained.
 “We didn’t have to add any special equipment or make any adjustments to the maintenance shop for the new propane autogas buses.
 It was a very turn-key process.”

 PORTLAND PUBLIC SCHOOLS – PORTLAND, ORE.

-Portland Public Schools (PPS), a leader in alternative fuel transportation, has been using propane autogas for more than 30 years.
+Portland Public Schools (PPS), a leader in alternative engine fuel transportation, has been using propane autogas for more than 30 years.
 The school district converted three Type C buses with CleanFuel USA propane autogas fuel systems.
 Thrilled with the fuel’s obvious benefits — clean, cost effective, and maintenance friendly — PPS has since contracted with First Student to convert an additional 52 propane-autogas-powered school buses in addition to its 45 gasoline buses.